 National Math Festival

 : The National Math Festival brings together some of the most fascinating mathematicians of our time to inspire and challenge participants to see math in new and exciting ways.
-The 2017 Festival took place in Washington, D.C. on Saturday, April 22, and 20,000 visitors experienced engaging experiential programs, interactive exhibits, hands-on activities, and lectures.
+The most recent National Math Festival took place in Washington, D.C. on April 22, 2017, where 20,000 visitors experienced engaging experiential programs, interactive exhibits, hands-on activities, and lectures.
 National Math Festival programs are accessible to a wide range of ages, interests, and preparation levels.

 MSRI and the American Mathematical Society (AMS) host two Congressional briefings on mathematical topics each year in Washington, D.C. to inform members of Congress and Congressional staff about new developments made possible through federal support of basic science research.